tymofij/fb2reader/README.md

 **How can I change book styles?**

-Install [Stylish](https://addons.mozilla.org/firefox/addon/2108) и addon and then add your styles, see [example](http://userstyles.org/styles/24584).
+Install [Stylish](https://addons.mozilla.org/firefox/addon/2108) addon and then add your styles, see [example](http://userstyles.org/styles/24584).

 Known Issues
 -------------